 There are three pieces of information you may provide for each section.
 First, you may specify some introductory text to be displayed at the beginning of the section.
-When participants take the survey, they view one section at a time, and all the questions in that section.
+When participants take the survey, they view one section at a time with all the questions in that section.
 The introductory text may be helpful in explaining the purpose or topic of the questions in that section.
 You may include HTML in this area, but please be sure you know what you are doing.
 If you would like to add a carriage-return (paragraph break), simply type in "" (without the quotes).
-The introductory text is limited to 15,000 characters.
+The introductory text is up to 15,000 characters in length.

-You may choose if the questions for that section are displayed in random order or the order in which they are entered.
+You may choose if the questions for that section are displayed in random order or in the order you specify.